Coding: Hope of a bright future

 Tech education is power:

-Amal started her scholarship with zero coding experience, but see what she has to say about coding now…
+Amal started the Web Dev Programme with zero coding experience, but see what she has to say about coding now…

 “I love coding for its way of thinking, the strategy behind it.
 When learning how to code, I learned to be creative and use my creativity with critical thinking.
 Nowadays, coding is an essential skill to have.
 So I recommend coding to all youth.”